Duo Administration - Admin Panel OverviewLast Updated: February 22nd, 2024

 Please contact your Duo representative with any questions or concerns.

 All administrator roles except Billing can view reports.
 Clicking the Reports link on the left side of the Admin Panel takes you to the Authentication Log.

-You'll see a list of authentication attempts that shows the following information:
+The default view shows authentication events for the previous 24 hours.
+You'll see a visual representation of authentication successes and failures, and a list of authentication attempts that shows the following information:

-Click the Reports button in the upper right side of the log display and select CSV or JSON to download a copy of the log.
-You can also select URL to obtain a direct link to your current authentication log view.
-If you've added any filters to your current view of the log, the report only includes the filtered results.
+Click the Export button in the upper right side of the log display and select from the available export options, which may include CSV or JSON which will download a copy of the log.
+You may also select Print which will go directly to your browser's print dialog or URL to obtain a direct link to your current authentication log view.

 The telephony log shows all the phone calls and SMS messages sent by Duo.
 These could be initiated by administrator login to the Admin Panel, user login to Duo protected services, or device enrollment and activations links sent to users and administrators (as shown in the "Context" column).